compintell/Mooncake.jl/docs/src/mathematical_interpretation.md

 # Testing

-Tapir.jl has an almost entirely automated system for testing rules -- `Tapir.TestUtils.test_rrule!!` and `Tapir.TestUtils.test_derived_rule`.
+Tapir.jl has an almost entirely automated system for testing rules -- `Tapir.TestUtils.test_rule`.
 You should absolutely make use of these when writing rules.

 TODO: improve docstring for testing functionality.